wentam/ImageInliner/README.md

-# imageInliner
+# ImageInliner
-inlines images as data uris
+Inlines images as data uris.

+Functions by drawing the images to a canvas and calling canves.toDataURL().
+No HTTP requests are made.